Fast Flow Reconstruction via Robust Invertible nxn Convolution: Invertible Convolution

-Fig \ref{fig:invertible_nxn_conv}(a) illustrates our one step of flow.
-We adopt the common design of a flow step \cite{glow, dxd_invertible_conv} in our design.
-Our proposal can be easily to integrate to the multi-scale architecture designed by Dinh et. al. \cite{real_nvp} (Fig \ref{fig:invertible_nxn_conv}(b)).
-By our proposal, we can generalize the invertible $1 \times 1$ convolution to the invertible $n \times n$ convolution through the shift function $\mathcal{S}$.
-It can help to encourage the filters can learn the more efficient data representation and embed more useful latent features than the invertible $1 \times 1$ convolution used in Glow \cite{glow}.
+Figure \ref{fig:invertible_nxn_conv}a illustrates our one step of flow.
+We adopt the common design of a flow step~\cite{glow, dxd_invertible_conv, Truong_EUNVP} in our design.
+Our proposal can be easily integrated to the multi-scale architecture designed by Dinh et~al. \cite{real_nvp} (Figure \ref{fig:invertible_nxn_conv}b).
+From our proposal, we can generalize the invertible $1 \times 1$ convolution to the invertible $n \times n$ convolution through the shift function $\mathcal{S}$.
+It can help to encourage the filters to learn a more efficient data representation and embed more useful latent features than the invertible $1 \times 1$ convolution used in Glow \cite{glow}.
 Besides, we use fewer parameters and have less inference time compared to the standard $n \times n$ convolutions.